amitashnanda/Colon_Mask_RCNN/README.md

 ```
 # Running the whole pipeline
-To reproduce the result from the paper
+To reproduce the result from the paper, you might need to normalize the color spectrum in the dataset using reinhard algorithm.
 ```
 python color_normalize_pipe.py -h
 usage: color_normalize_pipe.py [-h] --ref REF --dest DEST --src SRC